khoidt2604/khoidt2604/README.md

 - 🌍 **Water Resource Visualisation**
   An R-based project that builds interactive and static visualisations to explore water usage trends and sustainability practices.
 (Repo: `water_resource_visualisation`)

-- 🌤️ **Melbourne Weather Analysis**
-  A time series analysis and visualisation of Melbourne’s weather data to understand seasonal patterns.
-(Repo: `Melbourne_Weather`)

-- ☀️ **Solar Energy in Monash**
-  Analysis of solar energy performance data at Monash, with insights into energy efficiency.
-(Repo: `Monash_solar`)

 - 📸 Flickr Photo Metadata EDA
   An exploratory data analysis project on Flickr photo metadata, focusing on cleaning XML/JSON data, spatial–temporal patterns, and insights for future machine learning tasks.
 (Repo: `Exploratory-Data-Analysis`)